Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 And that's kinda a wrap!
 From here it'll be a rabbit hole of tweaking the appearance, and potentially adding a custom domain name.
 (Turns out the custom domain name part was pretty easy!out the domain part was dead easy, porkbun has a "set up for github" button)

 Themes were easy enough to setup using [quartz-themes](https://github.com/saberzero1/quartz-themes).
-Just had to change the name of the actual quartz installation folder in the "justfile" within the quartz-themes folder.
+Just had to change the name of the actual quartz installation folder in the "justfile" within the quartz-themes folder. (and even easier now actually, TKTK update on this)

 ![[Pasted image 20250324115355.png]]

+### Setting up Comments via Giscus

+TKTK